-Being prepared for each class will help you enhance your learning outcome.
+- Being prepared for each class will help you enhance your learning outcome.
 Reading the assigned readings before each class will assist you better understanding of the lecture and add to the quality of class discussion.
-Keep up with the course material is the best strategy for you to do well in exams.

-- Any course-related questions and inquiries are very welcome and encouraged.
+Keep up with the course material is the best strategy for you to do well in exams. - Any course-related questions and inquiries are very welcome and encouraged.
 If you have a question, DO ask, because other students may have similar questions.
 You are welcome to talk to me before or after the class, or stop by during my office hour, or send me an email.
-If you ask a question by email, please add "ECON 448" or "448" at the beginning of your email titles in order to receive timely response.
-Depending on your question, I may address it in class or send an email to the whole class to ensure everyone is on the same page. - Do not wait until the day of the exam to ask questions about test materials.
-If you have a specific question or need general assistance, make sure that you discuss it with me (in person or via email) the day before the scheduled exam at the very latest.
-On the day of exam, I will not hold appointment or respond to emails about exam. - You are welcome to keep me informed and provide feedback or comments about the course at any time throughout the semester.
+If you ask a question by email, please add "[ECON490]" at the beginning of your email titles in order to receive timely response.
+Depending on your question, I may address it in class or send an email to the whole class to ensure everyone is on the same page. - You are welcome to keep me informed and provide feedback or comments about the course at any time throughout the semester.

-COURSE SCHEDULE (ECON 448, Fall 2023)
+COURSE SCHEDULE (ECON 490, Spring 2024)